chrisamurao/2018-self-learning/README.md

 # 2018-self-learning
 I outline, describe and log my work and resources used to teach myself programming and computer science.
+This is not a full list, but still a decent-enough representation of what I used.

 Background: https://github.com/sarabander/sicp-pdf